 The Full Picture

 Butter is not toxic to dogs, but its extremely high fat content makes it unsuitable and risky.
-Consuming butter can cause gastrointestinal upset (vomiting, diarrhea) and, more seriously, can trigger pancreatitis — a painful inflammation of the pancreas that can be life-threatening.
+Consuming butter can cause gastrointestinal upset (vomiting, diarrhoea) and, more seriously, can trigger pancreatitis — a painful inflammation of the pancreas that can be life-threatening.
 Regular butter consumption also contributes to obesity.
 While small amounts of olive oil or coconut oil can offer some health benefits, butter provides no nutritional value to dogs.
 If your dog accidentally eats a small amount, they will likely be fine, but watch for vomiting or lethargy.
 Keep butter dishes out of reach.

 What You Should Know

 Butter should be kept well away from dogs.
-If your dog has eaten butter, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten butter, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.